hotmeshio/pluck-typescript/README.md

 <img src="./img/operational_data_layer.gif" alt="Current State of the microservices network with functions" style="max-width:100%;width:600px;">

-Pluck inverts control and creates an *ad hoc*, Redis-backed network of functions (your "operational data layer").
+Pluck creates an *ad hoc*, Redis-backed network of functions (your "operational data layer").
 It's a simple, yet powerful, way to expose, unify and extend your most important functions.

 ## Design
 ### Connect
 Connect and expose target functions.
-Here the `greet` function is added as 'greeting'.
+Here the `greet` function is registerd as 'greeting'.

 ```javascript
 import Redis from 'ioredis'; //OR `import * as Redis from 'redis';`